 (v) EPS-TOPIK Book, Vocabulary, and Test

-If you are doing the preparation for EPS-TOPIK, you can check these three apps under the same owner.
+If you are preparing for EPS-TOPIK, you can check these three apps under the same owner.

 You can practice words through the “EPS-TOPIK vocabulary” app.
 It also has images and pronunciations to help you memorize quickly.
-Since this is an offline app, you can use it without the internet.
+Since this is an offline application, you can use it without an internet connection.

 You can also download the Korean “EPS-TOPIK Book” for self-study for the exam.
 You can use this offline; an internet connection is not required.

 The third one is “TOPIK Test Korea,” which has model questions to help you prepare.
-This offline one has over 5,000 practice reading and listening questions related to the EPS-TOPIK test.
+This offline version contains more than 5,000 practice reading and listening questions related to the EPS-TOPIK test.

 (vi) SEEMILE TOPIK (Test Your Korean)